 Trimming your dog’s nails offers as much benefit to you as does to your dog.
 Neglected nails can lead to discomfort or infection, not to mention the damage they can do to your floors and furniture.
 If your dog’s nails appear long or brittle, or if you hear a constant clicking sound when they walk, those are clear signs that it is time for a trim.
-It’s best to start this routine when your dog is young so they get used to clippers or nail grinder, and then it should be performed at least once a month thereafter.
+It’s best to start this routine when your dog is young so they get used to clippers or nail grinders, as it should be performed as needed thereafter.

 Finding the best dog nail clippers and trimmers

 When doing home nail care, you’ll want to invest in high-quality, appropriately sized clippers for your dog.
 Choose dog nail clippers with a sharp blade made especially for dogs so as not to crush the nail.
 If the blade is sharp, it’s less likely that a nail will be pulled or cracked.
 An emery board or pet nail grinder can smooth out any rough edges and give your dog’s nails a more rounded appearance.